7 min read

 We know emotional needs exist because we all turn desperate or belligerent when ours are going painfully unmet.
 Nobody's above this truth.

-We know emotional needs exist because we all seek to love and be loved, respect and be respected, like our lives depend on it (because they do).
+We know emotional needs exist because we all seek to know and be known, love and be loved, respect and be respected, like our lives depend on it (because they do).

-We know emotional needs exist because we thrive in loving community and fall apart in isolation and lovelessness.
+We know emotional needs exist because we thrive in loving community and fall apart or harden in isolation and lovelessness.

 But if all of that isn't enough, we know emotional needs are real because suicide rates don't exist in a bubble of materially impoverished communities.